So You Think You Can Dance (American TV series) season 17

 So You Think You Can Dance is an American dance competition reality show, which returned for its seventeenth season on May 18, 2022.

 A 17th season of So You Think You Can Dance had originally been set to air in the summer of 2020, with a judging panel composed of series creator Nigel Lythgoe (his seventeenth consecutive season as judge), Mary Murphy and Laurieann Gibson.
 However, in June 2020 the show was postponed indefinitely due to the COVID-19 pandemic.
 The season was finally produced in the summer of 2022, now with an entirely different set of judges: freestyle hip-hop dancer Stephen "tWitch" Boss, who had been a Season 4 runner-up and Season 15 judge; entertainer and YouTube celebrity JoJo Siwa; and actor Matthew Morrison.
 Cat Deeley returned to her role as host for a sixteenth consecutive season.

 In May 2022, Morrison was fired from the show, after having sent direct messages on social media to a female contestant that were deemed by producers to be inappropriate.
 He was replaced by actress Leah Remini, starting with the season's fifth episode.

 On August 10, 2022, Alexis Warr was crowned "America's Favorite Dancer", making her the first ballroom dancer to win the show.
 (While Season 2 winner Benji Schwimmer was also a partner dancer, his specialty, West Coast Swing, is generally not considered a ballroom dance).

 This was the final season to feature Stephen "tWitch" Boss, prior to his death in December 2022.

 Auditions

-Initial auditions, for dancers ages 18 to 30, were due to begin in March 2020 but were postponed amid in the beginning of COVID-19 pandemic.
+Initial auditions, for dancers ages 18 to 30, were due to begin in March 2020 but were postponed amid in the beginning of the COVID-19 pandemic.
 Auditions would likely be continued for this season during the delay.
 Those who were originally submitted in 2020 and could be getting an extended age limit to 32.
 Production was rescheduled for March 2022 including the start of auditions.